SondagesPro/LS-limeMpdf/README.md

 ## Simple usage

-A documentation using mPdf can be view at Plugin Settings.
+A complete documentation using mPdf can be view at Plugin Settings.
+You can see this documentation at [this repository](assets/Demo%20of%20limeMpdf.pdf).

 ### Basic usage